kaamel/Advanced-Tip-Calculator-for-iOS/README.md

 Most of the challenges had to do with figuring out the life cycles and text & currency <-> numbers converssions.
 I am sure there is an easy way to make theme changes without restarting the application but as of this writing I need do some more reading/searching before making it happen.
-I also was rushing it out the solution so didn't get to change the app  icon successfully.
+I also was rushing out the submission, so didn't get to change the app  icon successfully.

 ## License